 Ross Clare from ASFA talks to Tracey Spicer about how the pandemic has impacted superannuation and the broader economy.Read more

-In this article you can discover the top 10 performing Growth super funds over 1 year and 10 years to 31 December 2020.
+Discover the top 10 performing Growth super funds over 1 year and 10 years to 30 June 2021.
 Growth funds have 61-80% invested in growth assets.Read more

 SUPER CONTRIBUTION STRATEGIES